Hyperreality

-Postmodernism is a scholarly tradition in the field of communication studies that speaks directly to larger social concerns.
-Postmodernism was established through the social turmoil of the 1960s, spurred by social movements that questioned pre-existing conventions and social institutions.
-Through the postmodern lens reality is viewed as fragmented, locally produced and polysemic.
-Social realities are constantly produced and reproduced, ever changing through the use of language and symbolic forms.
-Systems, signs, objects and symbols are viewed to have multiple meanings.
+The term was proposed by French philosopher Jean Baudrillard, whose postmodern work contributed to a scholarly tradition in the field of communication studies that speaks directly to larger social concerns.
+Postmodernism was established through the social turmoil of the 1960s, spurred by social movements that questioned preexisting conventions and social institutions.
+Through the postmodern lens, reality is viewed as a fragmented, complimentary and polysemic system with components that are produced by social and cultural activity.
+Social realities that constitute consensus reality are constantly produced and reproduced, changing through the extended use of signs and symbols which hence contribute to the creation of a greater hyperreality.